Rakeela/dragora-notes/2021-11-1-One-Hundred-and-Ninetieth.md

 This is one of my favorite holidays!
 I was out for hours on my scooter picking up candy.
 I visited every grocery store in town for this.

 ---
+While I'm making fun lists, my three favorite restaurants in my area are:
+1. Evergreens Salad
+2. Flying Zaucer Pizza
+3. Gyo-Kaku Japanese BBQ

+I think of Gyo-Kaku as "that really good noodle place," because their garlic noodles are amazing.
+I just wish they had a satisfactory vegetarian replacement for the chicken in that dish.
+Crispy fried tofu pieces could work, but I'm no chef.
+I don't know what it would really take to vegetarianize that dish.

+---
 Back to [[day-post-archive]]